 Q: What are the differences between the original corded VALO and VALO Cordless LED curing lights?

-Q: Are the modes, output, and wavelength in the VALO Cordless light the same as in the original VALO
+Q: Are the modes, output, and wavelength in the VALO Cordless light the same as in the original VALO light?

 Q: How many batteries come in the VALO Cordless curing light kit?

 Q: Is the battery charger included in the kit?